+(253) 589-6082 • foundation@cptc.edu

-CPTC Foundation scholarships provide financial assistance to help meet educational expenses (tuition/books/supplies).
-Recipients are selected based on criteria established by the CPTC Foundation Board of Directors and scholarship donors.
+CPTC Foundation scholarships provide financial assistance to help meet educational expenses.
+Recipients are selected by a competitive review process using criteria established by the CPTC Foundation Board of Directors and scholarship donors.

 Minimum 2.0 GPA is required for most scholarships.

-Applications are accepted in the quarter prior to the award.
-More information including current eligibility criteria, available scholarships, application instructions, a scoring matrix, a video tutorial for how to fill out the application, and the online application link can be found at www.cptc.edu/scholarships.
+More information and the online application link can be found at www.cptc.edu/scholarships.